vulcand/vulcan/README.md

 Discover FTW!
 -------------

-Storing upstreams addresses in files is ok up to certain extent.
-On the other hand, keeping upstreams settings in discovery service simplifies deployment and configuration management.
+Storing upstreams in files is ok up to a certain extent.
+On the other hand, keeping upstreams in discovery service simplifies deployment and configuration management.
 Vulcan supports Etcd or Zookeeper:

 ```javascript
 function handle(request){